GM profit shrugs off chip shortage with high-priced pickups, SUVs

-Autos & TransportationGM profit shrugs off chip shortage with high-priced pickups, SUVs

-General Motors Co (GM.N) on Wednesday posted far stronger-than-expected first-quarter profit despite a global semiconductor chip shortage as it held down costs and focused on high-margin pickup trucks and SUVs.
+(Reuters) -General Motors Co on Wednesday posted far stronger-than-expected first-quarter profit despite a global semiconductor chip shortage as it held down costs and focused on high-margin pickup trucks and SUVs.

 “The speed and agility of our team are front and center as we move from managing through a pandemic to managing the global semiconductor shortage,” Chief Executive Mary Barra said in a letter to shareholders.
 “This remains a challenging period for the company as we emerge from 2020.”